CESNET/NEMEA-SIoT/ble-pairing/README.md

 an attack on the pairing.
 It receives output of the Bluetooth HCI Collector, looks for a pairing process and generates alerts.

-Paired devices are stored in the specified directory as HCI_DEV_MAC-DEVICE_MAC.
+Paired devices are stored in the specified directory as HCI_DEV_ADDR-DEV_ADDR.

 It requires an installed library libbluetooth.